Big Heegner point Kolyvagin system for a family of modular forms: Introduction

 \section{Introduction}

 The main goal of this article is to develop a Kolyvagin descent procedure for the big Heegner point Euler system constructed by Howard in \cite{howard}, associated to a Hida family of ordinary modular forms.
-This we achieve under the hypothesis that the family passes through a single (twisted) eigenform whose Tamagawa factors at bad primes are coprime to $p$.
+This we achieve under the hypothesis that the family passes through a single (twisted) eigenform\footnote{In the sense of \cite[\S12.7.10]{nek}.
+The twisted eigenform we have in mind is denoted by $g_{\mathcal{P}}$ in loc.cit.} whose Tamagawa factors at bad primes are coprime to $p$.
 Through this construction, we obtain a big Kolyvagin system for the big Galois representation, with standard applications.
 Before stating our results, we start with setting up the notation.

 Let $N$ be a positive integer and $p \nmid 6N$ a prime.
 Define

 to be the Teichm\"uller character, which we view both as a $p$-adic and complex character by fixing embeddings $\overline{\QQ} \hookrightarrow \overline{\QQ}_p$, $\overline{\QQ} \hookrightarrow \mathbb{C}$, as well as a Dirichlet character modulo $Np$.
 Let